AdaCore/training_material/courses/fundamentals_of_ada/adv_060_discriminated_record_types.rst

 Semantics
 -----------

-* Variable of type `Person` is constrained by value of discriminant supplied at object declaration
+* Variable of type :ada:`Person` is constrained by value of discriminant supplied at object declaration

    + Determines minimal storage requirements
    + Limits object to corresponding variant